Bowen Yang: Early life and education

 When he was seventeen, Yang's father found out his son was gay from an "open chat window" on the family's computer.
 His parents were not receptive to the news, stating that such things "did not happen in China".
 Yang's father cried often over the revelation and, being non-religious but wanting to "solve problems", arranged for him to attend eight sessions of gay conversion therapy.
-Bowen attended the conversion therapy to appease his parents, and recalls being immediately alarmed by the counselor's mix of religion and use of pseudo-scientific reasoning to explain away positive homosexual manifestations.
+He agreed to attend the sessions to appease his parents, who said they would otherwise not allow him to move to New York to attend New York University, which his sister was already attending.
+He was immediately alarmed by the counselor's mix of religion and use of pseudo-scientific reasoning to explain away positive homosexual manifestations.
 In an interview for The New York Times, Maureen Dowd questioned why his parents, both scientists, did not see the disconnection.
-Bowen said, "It was a cultural thing for them, this cultural value around masculinity, around keeping the family line going, keeping certain things holy and sacred," he said "It was me wanting to meet them halfway but realizing it had to be pretty absolute.
+Yang said, "It was a cultural thing for them, this cultural value around masculinity, around keeping the family line going, keeping certain things holy and sacred."
+He also said "It was me wanting to meet them halfway but realizing it had to be pretty absolute.
 It was an either-or thing."

-Yang moved to New York in 2008 to attend New York University (NYU) like his older sister.
-His father assigned her to chaperone him during this period as Bowen tried "straightness on for size and failing miserably."
+In 2008, Yang moved to New York City and joined his sister at NYU.
+His father assigned her to chaperone him during this period as Bowen tried "straightness on for size and fail[ed] miserably."
 He came to accept being gay, incorporating it into his comedy, and hoped his parents would learn to accept that aspect of him.
 They have since found a truce and enjoy a "great relationship."
+At NYU, he was in the improv group Dangerbox, and he occasionally performed with Stephanie Hsu, a member of the school's sketch comedy group.

 Yang was inspired by Sandra Oh's character Cristina Yang on Grey's Anatomy for her neurotic and relentless pursuits, and aspired to be a doctor.
 He went to pre-med classes and graduated from NYU with a bachelor's degree in chemistry.
-Yang's college major has been misreported as microbiology.
 After realizing he was actually inspired by Oh for her acting ability, he decided to pursue a career in comedy instead.
 At NYU, he met Matt Rogers, with whom he started Las Culturistas, a weekly comedy podcast where Yang "unapologetically expresses his personality, story and himself by sharing his experiences as a member of the LGBTQ community".